-- Identifying the faculty members who will assume educational and supervisory responsibility for residents - Specifying the responsibilities for teaching, supervision, and formal evaluation of residents - Specifying the duration and content of the educational experience - Stating the policies and procedures that will govern resident education during the assignment - 1.6.
+- Identifying the faculty members who will assume educational and supervisory responsibility for residents - Specifying the responsibilities for teaching, supervision, and formal evaluation of residents - Specifying the duration and content of the educational experience

+- Stating the policies and procedures that will govern resident education during the assignment - 1.6.
 The program director must submit any additions or deletions of participating sites routinely providing an educational experience, required for all residents, of one month full time equivalent (FTE) or more through the ACGME's Accreditation Data System (ADS).
 (Core) - 1.6.a.
-Participating sites should not be so distant from the Sponsoring Institution or primary clinical site as to make it difficult for residents to regularly attend conferences.
-(Detail) - 1.6.a.1.
-If a rotation during the PGY-2-4 precludes residents' attendance at ophthalmology conferences, the program director must provide access to the educational materials that were presented.
-(Core) - 1.6.b.
-Elective international rotation(s) must not be longer than one month in total over the course of the residency.
-(Core) - 1.6.b.1.
-Surgical procedures completed during an elective international rotation must not be counted toward the required minimum numbers of procedures.
-(Core) - 1.7.
-Workforce Recruitment and Retention faculty members, senior administrative GME staff members, and other relevant members of its academic community.
+Major changes in rotations at participating sites (i.e., sites where residents will spend three or more months over the course of their training) must be approved in advance of resident rotations.
 (Core)

+Specialty-Specific Background and Intent: While listing a participating site and establishing a PLA are not required for elective rotations, programs may wish to do so.
+Establishing a PLA clarifies the goals and objectives of a rotation and its attendant policies, but also confirms that the participating site is aware of, and approves of, resident/fellow training there.

+1.7.
+Workforce Recruitment and Retention

-The program, in partnership with its Sponsoring Institution, must engage in practices that focus on mission-driven, ongoing, systematic recruitment and retention of a diverse and inclusive workforce of residents, fellows (if present),
+The program, in partnership with its Sponsoring Institution, must engage in practices that focus on mission-driven, ongoing, systematic recruitment and retention of a diverse and inclusive workforce of residents, fellows (if present), faculty members, senior administrative GME staff members, and other relevant members of its academic community.
+(Core)